- Choose Roedean

 OR vs 1st Team Hockey Match (contact Victoria Lyons and Helen Williams, OR Sports Reps, email@example.com)

-ORA AGM on 10th February at an exciting new location in London...watch this space for further announcements!
+ORA AGM on 10th February at an exciting new location in London...See our events page for more details.

 Invited by Caro Newling (House 3, 1970-1975) a group of ORs led by Sasha Glynn (House 1, 1980-87) went to the Harold Pinter Theatre in London to see Merrily We Roll Along, which turned out to be more of a prediction than a title.
 The word Merrily was very aptly chosen, although presumably if they’d written it about churches they’d have used Verily or about vampires, Scarily.